 Cold Connections: How To Make This Free Easy Riveted Copper and Aluminum Pendant Project

 I love to hammer!
 I’m a hammering fool!
 Nothing works out your frustrations faster and better than picking up a hammer and banging on some metal or rivets.
-And if your hammering produces a nice piece of jewelry, so much the better!
+And if your hammering produces a nice piece of jewelry (maybe with cold connections), so much the better!

 I came up with this simple, basic riveted pendant just playing around with my hammers, metal, and my other favorite tools.
 It’s an easy metal project which you can modify to develop your own design.
 You just need some basic tools and materials: